derat/nitter-rss-proxy/README.md

 ```
 Usage of nitter-rss-proxy:
   -addr string
     	Network address to listen on (default "localhost:8080")
   -base string
     	Base URL for served feeds
   -cycle
     	Cycle through instances (default true)
+  -debug-authors
+    	Log per-author tweet counts (default true)
   -fastcgi
     	Use FastCGI instead of listening on -addr
   -format string
     	Feed format to write ("atom", "json", "rss") (default "atom")
   -instances string
-        Comma-separated list of URLS of Nitter instances to use (default "https://nitter.net")
+    	Comma-separated list of URLs of Nitter instances to use (default "https://twiiit.com")
   -rewrite
     	Rewrite tweet content to point at twitter.com (default true)
   -timeout int
     	HTTP timeout in seconds for fetching a feed from a Nitter instance (default 10)
   -user string
     	User to fetch to stdout (instead of starting a server)
 ```

 The server passes `GET` request paths to the Nitter instance: